MelanyHeart/DeltaHunter/README.md

 <summary>How to update.</summary>

 - The world:
-    - Download the latest world file.
+    - Download the latest world file from [Mega](https://mega.nz/file/0mEWUJYL#fb9UlTeit5WdeNjnDkJeIit5FM7NDqYDmV0ykI4XIws).
     - Unzip the world file and replace the old world folder with the new world folder.

 - The scripts and config